 In order to maintain current rights to tenure of exploration tenements, the Company will be required to outlay amounts in respect of tenement rent to the relevant governing authorities and to meet certain annual exploration expenditure commitments.
 It is likely that variations to the terms of the current and future tenement holdings, the granting of new tenements and changes at renewal or expiry, will change the expenditure commitments for the Company from time to time.
-In 2015, the principal tenement on the Westmoreland Uranium Project was renewed for a further 5 years.
-These outlays (exploration expenditure and rent) which arise in relation to granted tenements inclusive of tenement applications granted to December 31, 2017 but not recognized as liabilities are: \$1,264,768 for a period not longer than one year; (\$3,074,483 at December 31, 2017); \$1,534,137 for a period longer than one year but not longer than 5 years (\$2,988,511 at December 31, 2017); and nil more than five years.
+During the year 2015, the key Westmoreland tenements were renewed for a period of five years.
+In July 2020, these tenements were renewed for a further five years.
+Work is being undertaken to develop a mineral systems approach to regional exploration that will utilise the enormous wealth of Westmoreland data available.
+These outlays (exploration expenditure and rent), which arise in relation to granted tenements inclusive of tenement applications granted to December 31, 2020, but not recognized as liabilities are: \$356,645 for a period not longer than one year; (\$1,502,845 at December 31, 2019; \$930,440 for a period longer than one year but not longer than 5 years (\$98,426 at December 31, 2019); and nil more than five years.
 If the Company does not meet its minimum expenditure commitments on the Westmoreland Uranium Project tenements, it intends to apply to the Queensland Department of Natural Resources and Mines to vary the work program and expenditure requirements to accommodate any future shortfall.
 There is a risk that applications for variation of conditions may not be granted and that the Minister may refuse to renew or cancel the tenements.